ahf/orbis/README.markdown

 2. Implement your worker module with the `orbis_worker` behaviour.

-3. Use `orbis:dispatch/3` to distribute work amongst your set of workers.
+3. Use `orbis:dispatch/3` to distribute work amongst your workers.

 Example Application
 -------------------